 So, what are the key ways businesses are able to build and organize an effective global brand strategy?

 Network, don’t transmit

-For many American corporations in the 80s and 90s, standardized advertising and products helped establish strong brands that thrived across the world.
+For many American corporations in the 1980s and 1990s, standardized advertising and products helped establish strong brands that thrived across the world.
 This all changed following a global backlash against American imperialism in the early 2000s, with large global brands such as Coca-Cola being forced to take a more localized branding approach in different countries.

 In this structure, a head office no longer serves to deliver one-way messaging and uniform brand assets to its markets.
 Instead, it provides branding framework such as guidelines, key assets and style guides to facilitate collective resources and offer up sources of inspiration.
 This ensures that the brand identity and vision comes across in every country, but international divisions can use local context such as influencers, language and visuals to make sure a brand’s messaging lands with its audience.

-Global branding examples of the network approach include Nike’s tick and “Just Do It” mantra being as recognisable in France as it is in Brazil, or McDonald’s Golden Arches and happiness values being resonating equally in New Zealand as they do in the US.
+Global branding examples of the network approach include Nike’s tick and “Just Do It” mantra being as recognizable in France as it is in Brazil, or McDonald’s Golden Arches and happiness values being resonating equally in New Zealand as they do in the US.

-By empowering local markets and providing them with best practice examples, a network-based global brand strategy translates corporate brands into local markets, and also provides a head office with global inspiration from various markets, making brand-building a richer and more dynamic experience.
+By empowering local markets and providing them with best practice examples, a network-based global brand strategy translates corporate brands into local markets, and also provides a head office with global inspiration from different markets, making brand-building a richer and more dynamic experience.

 Create relevant content

 To connect with consumers, brands need to match their content management to an audience’s attitudes, values and beliefs.
 The more people can identify with a brand’s message, the greater the emotional connection formed between the brand and the individual, resulting in both brand loyalty and increased sales.